 MCC has successfully created fully online programs for mathematics and psychology as part of SUNY Online, in addition to online curricula in many other disciplines.
-The President will continue to expand the College's leadership in this area to meet current labor market demands.
+The President will con-

 The MCC Foundation is unique to the College.
 The Foundation board is composed of Rochestarians from different parts of the community and demonstrates the partnerships the College has established.
 The President will take a dynamic role in the initiatives supported by the Foundation.